MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: MODNet

 \subsection{Detail Prediction}

-We process the transition region around the foreground portrait with a high-resolution branch $D$, which takes $I$, $S(I)$, and the low-level features from $S$ as inputs.
-The purpose of reusing the low-level features is to reduce the computational overheads of $D$.
+We process a transition region around the foreground portrait with a high-resolution branch $D$, which takes $I$, $S(I)$, and the low-level features from $S$ as inputs.
+The purpose of reusing the low-level features is to reduce the computational overhead of $D$.
 In addition, we further simplify $D$ in the following three aspects: (1) $D$ consists of fewer convolutional layers than $S$; (2) a small channel number is chosen for the convolutional layers in $D$; (3) we do not maintain the original input resolution throughout $D$.
 In practice, $D$ consists of $12$ convolutional layers, and its maximum channel number is $64$.
-The feature map resolution is downsampled to $1/4$ of $I$ in the first layer and restored in the last two layers.
-The impact of this setup on detail prediction is negligible since $D$ contains a skip link.
+The resolution of the feature maps is reduced to $1/4$ of $I$ in the first layer and restored in the last two layers.
+The impact of the downsampling operation on $D$ is negligible since it contains a skip link.

-We denote the outputs of $D$ as $D(I, S(I))$, which implies the dependency between sub-objectives --- high-level human semantics $S(I)$ is a priori for detail prediction.
-We calculate the boundary detail matte $d_p$ from $D(I, S(I))$ and learn it through L1 loss, as:
+We denote the outputs of $D$ as $D(I, S(I))$, which implies the dependency between sub-objectives --- high-level portrait semantics $S(I)$ is a priori for detail prediction.
+We calculate the boundary detail matte $d_p$ from $D(I, S(I))$ and learn it through the L1 loss as:

 where $m_d$ is a binary mask to let $\mathcal{L}_d$ focus on the portrait boundaries. $m_d$ is generated through dilation and erosion on $\alpha_{g}$.
 Its values are $1$ if the pixels are inside the transition region, and $0$ otherwise.
-In fact, the pixels with $m_d = 1$ are the ones in the unknown area of the trimap.
-Although $d_p$ may contain inaccurate values for the pixels with $m_d = 0$, it has high precision for the pixels with $m_d = 1$.